FREE UK SHIPPING ON ALL ORDERS OVER £50 | FAST WORLDWIDE DELIVERY

 March 05, 2017

-Amongst the first of our Indian horde to land in store are these beautiful hand-painted pottery soap dishes.
+Amongst the first of our Indian horde to land in store were these beautiful hand-painted pottery soap dishes.

 The Doraya family come from a long line of artisans specialising in Blue Pottery which originates from the Rajasthani region of India.
 This family business, now in its 10th generation is dedicated to preserving traditional craft whilst developing increasingly modern designs.